Inherent Resolve Strikes Target ISIS in Syria, Iraq

 Strikes in Syria

-In Syria, coalition military forces conducted 22 strikes consisting of 28 engagements against ISIS targets:
+Coalition military forces conducted 18 strikes consisting of 38 engagements against ISIS targets in Syria:

-- Near Abu Kamal, three strikes destroyed three wellheads and a pump jack.
+- Near Abu Kamal, two strikes destroyed 35 oil barrels, six oil refinement stills, and a well head.

-- Near Raqqa, 19 strikes engaged eight ISIS tactical units; destroyed four pieces of oil lubricant equipment, three barges, three fighting positions, three ISIS headquarters, two vehicle-bomb facilities, two vehicle-bombs, a vehicle-bomb factory, a tunnel, a vehicle, a weapons storage facility and a command-and-control node; and damaged two supply routes.
+- Near Raqqa, four strikes engaged three ISIS tactical units, damaged a supply route, and destroyed a fighting position, a tactical vehicle and a mortar system.

+- Near Dayr Az Zawr, three strikes damaged a pump jack and destroyed two pump jacks and an oil rig.

 Strikes in Iraq

-In Iraq, coalition military forces conducted six strikes consisting of 53 engagements against ISIS targets, coordinated with and in support of the Iraqi government:
+Coalition military forces conducted 12 strikes consisting of 55 engagements in Iraq, coordinated with and in support of the Iraqi government:

 - Near Qaim, a strike engaged an ISIS tactical unit and destroyed a vehicle.